csev/dj4e/assn/dj4e_load.md

 Getting Started
 ---------------

-We will do this assignment within your library application but it will not have any user interface other than using the admin interface to verify that your application is working.
+We will do this assignment within your mysite application but it will not have any user interface other than using the admin interface to verify that your application is working.

 Make new application under your `django_projects/mysite` called `unesco`.